Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ### Why Are Unlocking and Locking Actions Not Available in SwitchBot Automation?

 For security reasons, locking and unlocking cannot be set as actions in SwitchBot Scene or Automation.
 Please use third-party services like Alexa or Apple Home if needed.
-You can create an Automation that triggers other SwitchBot products by locking/unlocking the Lock, opening/closing doors, or or when the Lock battery is low.
+You can create an Automation that triggers other SwitchBot products by locking/unlocking the Lock Pro, opening/closing doors, or or when the Lock Pro battery is low.
-Note: To use the Lock with third-party services or automation functions, you must use it with one of our Hub products.
+Note: To use the Lock Pro with third-party services or automation functions, you must use it with one of our Hub products.

 ---